If you are interested in joining the FABBS database of researchers eager to engage with Congress, please submit the form here.

 - Federation of American Societies for Experimental Biology: Federal Research Funding Data

-- United for Medical Research: NIH’s Role in Sustaining the U.S. Economy
+- United for Medical Research: NIH’s Role in Sustaining the U.S. Economy (Updated for 2026)

 - American Enterprise Institute: In Praise of Science Investment, Especially Basic Research